oeg-upm/sparql-query-demo/README.md

 - ```--requirements_separator```: Tabular file separator.
 Not mandatory, by default '```,```' (csv).
 - ```--identifier_columname```: Name of the column (header) of identifiers.
 Not mandatory, default '*ID*'.
 - ```--requirement_columname```: Name of the column (header) of requirements.
 Not mandatory, default '*Question*'.

+## Acknowledgement
+This work is supported by the Predoctoral Grant (PIPF-2022/COM-25947) of the Consejería de Educación, Ciencia y Universidades de la Comunidad de Madrid, Spain.

 ## License
 MIT License